TheOtherRolesAU/TheOtherRoles/README.md

 \
 **NOTE:**
 - They shrink to the size of the child when they copies its look.
-- The Spy sees the new color on the admin table.
+- The Hacker sees the new color on the admin table.
 - The color of the footprints changes accordingly (also the ones that were already on the ground).
 - The other impostor still sees that they are an impostor (the name remains red).
 - The shield indicator changes accordingly (the Morphling gains or loses the shield indicator)